jdittrich/webpack-experiments/README.md

 * Configure Campaign number, campaign prefix and campaign start date to generate file names and tracking info inside banners.

 ## Notes on possible Banner code improvements
 * Move `addSpace`, `addSpaceInstantly` and `displayBanner` to module `BannerDisplay`.
 Move all the different ways of showing banners (overlay or scrollable, instant on, rollo and mini nag banner) into the new module.
 Remove similar functions from `DesktopBanner.js`.
-Add the 7.5 seconds delay as default but make delay configurable (for preview).
+Add the 7.5 seconds delay for `displayBanner` as default but make delay configurable (for preview).
 * Move form initialization and validation code to module `FormValidation`.
 Form elements (jQuery objects) should be passed in as constructor params.
 Also move validation functions from `DesktopBanner.js` into the new module.
+* Move date/time-based campaign data counting (donors, donations, campaign day, special day name, normal day name, prefix for day name) from `DesktopBanner.js`, `custom_day_name.js` and `count_campaign_days.js` into module.